osm-search/Nominatim/docs/admin/Migration.md

 ## 3.6.0 -> master

+### New location for data files

+External data files for Wikipedia importance, postcodes etc. are no longer expected to reside in the source tree by default.
+Instead they will be searched in the project directory.
+If you have an automated setup script you must either adapt the download location or explicitly set the location of the files to the old place in your `.env`.

 ### Introducing `nominatim` command line tool

 The various php utilities have been replaced with a single `nominatim`